 We supply a huge amount of students from all across the country with our high quality SLS 3D printing service.
 Whether it’s Formula Student, Product Design, Engineering or Fashion, you guys are always in a mad rush to get things done, and always on a budget, so we try to cater as well as we can for you in terms of free advice on your design and of course some generous saving rates!

-Express – 2-3 working day lead time plus delivery.
-For this you get a lovely 25% off!
+Express – 2-3 working day lead time plus delivery – 20% discount

-Economy – 8-10 working day lead time plus delivery.
-For this you get a lovely 15% off!
+Economy – 8-10 working day lead time plus delivery- 20% discount

 Please note that working days DO NOT include weekends or bank holidays and that if you opt for free polishing, this will add an extra day too!

 The student discount only applies to our SLS 3D Printing Service.

-The discount is not available in conjunction with any other offers available on the site and only applies to orders above the minimum order.
+The discount is not available in conjunction with any other offers available on the site and only applies to orders above the minimum order of £40.
 The discount only applies to our standard XYZ pricing structure.

 Over the past 4 years, and also in our own experiences of being in your position, we’ve noticed a few trends in what students commonly ask for or make errors in – here are our top tips to avoid them:

 Get your projects in early!